wi2trier/gpu-server/README.md

 Please consult the documentation of the corresponding app for more details on how to change the default port.

 > [!important]
+> Regular users are allowed use ports above `1024`.
-> Only ports in the range `6000-8000` are accessible from the university VPN.
+> If connecting via the university VPN, only ports in the range `6000-8000` will be accessible!

 ### [Image Caching](https://apptainer.org/docs/user/main/cli/apptainer_cache.html)